Power Radio FM 99: History

 Power99 was founded by Najeeb Ahmed and is currently owned by a group known as The Communicators.
 It is currently running its transmission from Islamabad, Abbottabad and Vehari.
 Power99 got its license from the Federal Government of Pakistan under Pakistan Electronic Media Regulatory Authority (PEMRA) and started its transmission from 23 March 2003.

-Power99 started its transmission on 23 March 2003, just within three months of obtaining License from PEMRA.
+Power99 started its transmission within three months of obtaining a license from PEMRA.
 Its transmitter is currently installed at A-Block Blue Area, in Islamabad.
-Power99 is covering an aerial distance of approximately 70 km radius which enables it to cover all big and small cities and towns in and around Islamabad.
+Power99 covers an aerial radius of approximately 70 km which enables it to cover all big and small cities and towns in and around Islamabad.